Revealed: The Cat Fleas Life-Cycle

 When this happens, hundreds or in very rare cases, thousands of fleas emerge within moments of each other.

-The fleas at this stage of the life-cycle will be hungry, crawling vertically up the inside of trousers etc, where they feed covertly before dropping off.
+The fleas at this stage of the life-cycle will be hungry.
+They sart crawling vertically up the inside of trousers etc, where they feed covertly before dropping off.